Best RDSP and DTC Planning Resource for Parents Who Started Late

 Once the DTC is approved, open an RDSP at any major Canadian bank or credit union.
 The account holder is your child (or you as the legal representative if your child is under 18 or lacks capacity to manage finances).

-Contribution strategy for catch-up: To maximize recovery, contribute the amount needed to trigger the maximum annual grant ($3,500 in current-year grants plus carryforward grants up to $10,500 total).
+Contribution strategy for catch-up: To maximize recovery, contribute the amount needed to trigger the maximum annual grant, up to $10,500 in total current-year and carry-forward grants.
 The exact contribution amount depends on your family income — at lower income levels, smaller contributions trigger higher matching rates.

-If you cannot contribute at all: If your family income is below approximately $36,500, you may qualify for Canada Disability Savings Bonds without making any contribution.
-Open the RDSP and the government deposits up to $1,000/year plus carryforward bonds automatically.
+If you cannot contribute at all: If your family income is $38,237 or less in 2026, you may qualify for Canada Disability Savings Bonds without making any contribution.
+Open the RDSP and provide the required tax information; eligible current-year and carry-forward bonds can then be paid.

 Step 3: Connect the DTC to Everything Else